peterruler/render-docker-java-rest/README.md

 - In `src/main/resources/application.properties` add the following line:
 - `spring.datasource.url=jdbc:postgresql://<SUBDOMAIN-HOST>.frankfurt-postgres.render.com/java_database_name?currentSchema=public&user=java_database_name_user&password=<DBPASSWORD>`
 - WHILE REPLACE `<SUBDOMAIN-HOST>` and `<DBPASSWORD>` with your settings!

+## render.com setup

+- Choose new webservice -> docker -> Choose this repo from the dropdown in render webinterface

 ## dot env file, each key-value pair on a new line
 - create a `.env` file in the root of this project with the following content: